How do I share my internet connection?

 would not welcome a mobile phone mast or power lines too close by and of course

 I'm careful about UV exposure.
-I also leave most of the minutes unused each month
+I also use very few minutes of talk time each month

 on my mobile phone.
-But I do use it as my wake up alarm and we have broadband
+But I do use it as my wake up alarm and we have wifi mesh,

 It would be very difficult to shield a house to stop all the radiation whizzing

 through it.
-Maybe the new 'ac' wifi standard will help - it does not penetrate
+Maybe the 'ac' wifi standard will help - it does not penetrate

-walls as easily as the older 'g' and 'n' wifi signals.
+walls as easily as the older 'n' wifi signals.
 Anyway we'll know in a

-few decades whether we were foolish to be so insouciant about all this radiation.
+few decades whether we were foolish to be so insouciant about all this low level